MisterMustrd/homelab/README.md

 Key components:
+- UFW: Default-deny firewall rules with Tailscale authenticated devices only.
 - Tailscale for secure remote access.
 - DNS resolution / filtering provided by my VPS.
 - Docker for running and isolating self-hosted services.